imagej/pyimagej/doc/Initialization.md

 #### Including Fiji plugins

-By default, the ImageJ gateway will include base ImageJ2 functionality only, without additional plugins such as those that ship with the [Fiji](https://fiji.sc/) distribution of ImageJ.
+By default, the ImageJ2 gateway will include base ImageJ2 functionality only, without additional plugins such as those that ship with the [Fiji](https://fiji.sc/) distribution of ImageJ.

-You can create an ImageJ gateway including Fiji plugins as follows:
+You can create an ImageJ2 gateway including Fiji plugins as follows:

 ```python
 import imagej